 Participants are responsible for making their own accommodation arrangements.
 A list of suggested hotels is available here for download.
 Participants are advised to contact their preferred hotel directly and to make the necessary arrangements with the hotel.

-Please note that travel should be routed through to Jomo Kenyatta International Airport (JKIA) as the Kenya port of entry.
+Please note that travel should be routed to Jomo Kenyatta International Airport (JKIA) as the Kenya port of entry.
 Most major airlines fly directly into Nairobi.
-Flight itineraries should be communicated to the Conference contact persons before the arrival date for necessary arrangements.
+Flight itineraries should be communicated to the Conference contact persons at least two weeks before the arrival date for necessary arrangements.

 All visitors to Kenya require a valid travel passport.
 Nationals of the following African countries do not need a Kenya visa to enter Kenya: Malawi, Sierra Leone, Botswana, Burundi, Mauritius, Swaziland, Mozambique, Tanzania, Namibia, The Gambia, Ghana, Rwanda, Uganda, Zambia, Lesotho, Seychelles and Zimbabwe.
 If you are NOT a citizen of any of the above countries you will need to obtain a visa in advance from the Kenyan Embassy or High Commission nearest to you.

-Visa applications from Cameroon, Senegal, Mali, Nigeria (if applied outside Nigeria) and nationals have to be referred to Nairobi for approval by Director of Immigration.
+Visa applications from Cameroon, Senegal, Mali, Nigeria (if applied outside Nigeria) have to be referred to Nairobi for approval by Director of Immigration.
 Persons falling under this category are advised to apply at least three months before the proposed date of travel to Kenya.